Varicose Vein Sclerotherapy Treatment: What to Expect

 - When you are sitting, the more you elevate your legs the better.

-- Avoid running, spinning, other strenuous exercise, and exercise in hot environments for 2 weeks after each treatment session
+- Avoid running, spinning, other strenuous exercises, and exercise in hot environments for 2 weeks after each treatment session

 - Avoid hot tubs and leg massages for 2-3 weeks after treatment.